 The University of New England educates students on two scenic seaside campuses in Maine.
 UNE’s emphasis on experiential learning and uncommon research opportunities sets the school apart from many other institutions.
 UNE, Maine’s leading provider of healthcare professionals, operates a medical school and the only dental college in northern New England.
 Through online programming, UNE enhances the school’s reach and capability to develop healthcare professionals in areas such as public health.

 The online master of public health degree at UNE offers a 46-credit curriculum that requires no visits to Maine.
 Students enroll on a full- or part-time basis and complete the degree in as few as 18 months.
 The online MPH requires an extensive 31-credit core that develops proficiency in areas such as biostatistics, epidemiology, program planning and evaluation, and social and behavioral health.

 Elective courses provide learners the opportunity to supplement their coursework with skills valued in public health such as grant writing, health informatics, and public health financial management.
-Students may engage in independent study to conduct research and acquire hands-on experience with a relevant organization.
+Students may engage in independent study to conduct research and acquire hands–on experience with a relevant organization.
 Participants demonstrate proficiencies during an applied experience completed at a public health organization in their communities.
-The practicum also provides learners with a forum to hone in-demand leadership, teamwork, and communication skills.
+The practicum also provides learners with a forum to hone leadership, teamwork, and communication skills.